Smatek1001/AI_DnD/Session_Logs/2025/06-Jun/2025-06-02_The_Blackwood_Heist.md

 * Vaelin choosing *Hex* and *Hellish Rebuke* as his initial Warlock spells.
 * Observing Blackwood closing up shop and retiring for the night. [[Characters/NPCs/Lirael|Lirael]] confirmed Blackwood was asleep.
 * Vaelin used Prestidigitation to create a foul odor in the workshop, luring the inside guard to open the back window and retreat from the smell.
-* Vaelin then used Mage Hand to retrieve a warded wooden box (containing the "Occulus Array" - Clockwork Lenses, "Resonance Core" - Sealed Lacquer Cylinder, and Dried Dark Herbs) from the workshop.
+* Vaelin then used Mage Hand to retrieve a warded wooden box (containing the "Oculus Array" - Clockwork Lenses, "Resonance Core" - Sealed Lacquer Cylinder, and Dried Dark Herbs) from the workshop.
 He also retrieved an Obsidian Gemstone from the workshop windowsill.
 * Lirael later scouted the upstairs study (finding loose coins and a locked iron strongbox) and Blackwood's bedroom (finding a magically warded chest under the bed, which Vaelin decided to leave).
 * Vaelin personally infiltrated the shop: collected workshop coins, cast *Hex* on the sleeping inside guard, picked the lock on the till and took ~9-10gp, investigated other drawers (opening one with a hidden catch to find a Deck of Divination Cards and a jeweler's loupe, and another containing customer repair items after picking its lock).
 He also collected an Illusion Hand-Mirror and a Transmutation Locket Lirael had previously scouted in the front shop.
 * Vaelin successfully exfiltrated the shop with Lirael and returned to his [[Locations/Abandoned_Bakery_Attic|hideout]].
-* Back at the hideout, Vaelin examined a parchment found in the study's strongbox, revealing it to be instructions from "Magister Vayne" to Blackwood concerning the "Occulus Array" and "Resonance Core."
+* Back at the hideout, Vaelin examined a parchment found in the study's strongbox, revealing it to be instructions from "Magister Vayne" to Blackwood concerning the "Oculus Array" and "Resonance Core."
 * Vaelin set aside 20gp on Finch's designated chest in his hideout (to repay the 15gp fronted for Ratling services plus a 5gp bonus) and stashed the remainder of his considerable haul.

 ## II.
 Player Character Progression & Status